paigeshin/Swift_AdaptiveLayout_Project_Template/README.md

 ```

-5. Apply `AdaptiveLayoutConstraint` to every constraint
+5. Apply `AdaptiveLayoutConstraint` to every constraint on Storyboard.
+If you write your code without storyboard, use `AdaptiveLayoutConstraint` instead of Constraint.